debba/wp-two-factor-authentication-with-telegram/README.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-This plugin enables two factor authentication with Telegram
+This plugin enables two factor authentication with Telegram by increasing your security and sends an alert every time a wrong login occurs.

 == Description ==